Emergency Medicine Research

 Mount Sinai Hospital: Jeffrey Glassberg, MD, MA

-Mount Sinai Hospital/Elmhurst Emergency Medicine Residency Program: Michelle Lin, MD, MPH, MS
+Mount Sinai Hospital/Elmhurst Emergency Medicine Residency Program: Siri Shastry, MD

 Mount Sinai Morningside and West Emergency Medicine Residency Program: William Bonadio, MD

 The Analytics Core supports research division investigators, staff, and trainees through the selection and application of innovative analytic approaches.
-Its faculty and analysts provide assistance and direction on investigative techniques relevant to a wide range of research topics.
-These topics include: data science and predictive analytics, health care delivery and system science, network analysis, value and quality metrics, population health research, and clinical trials support.
+Its faculty and analysts provide assistance and direction on investigative techniques relevant to a wide range of subject areas.
+These topics include: data science and predictive analytics, health care delivery and system science, network and geospatial analysis, value and quality metrics, population health research, and clinical trials support.
 We welcome opportunities to collaborate.

 Analytics Core members are: